 Resort and wellness spas are more expensive, and luxury urban hotel spas are much more expensive.

 Besides the basics of costs and where to find spa gift cards, it's good to be aware of these tips:

 - Ask about expiration dates.
 SpaFinder gift cards don't expire, but some individual spas have a one-year expiration date.

-- Typically tips and tax aren't included.
+- Typically tips and tax aren't included in gift cards.

 - Just as with any other gift card, losing it is like losing cash.
 And if the spa goes out of business, you're out of luck.
-So encourage the person to use it quickly.
+So encourage the recipient to use it quickly.